ewonsowicz/ewonsowicz/README.md

-how's it goin everyone, im a student and certified nerd. interested in foss projects and digital privacy. feel free to email me day or night, ewonsowicz@protonmail.com
+how's it goin everyone, im a student and certified nerd. interested in foss projects and digital privacy. feel free to email me day or night, ewonsowicz [at] protonmail [dot] com

 <!---
 ewonsowicz/ewonsowicz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.